CheesyGamer77/ClassifyTheWeb/docs/api.md

 | 400 | The provided category ID is invalid |
 | 401 | The client did not authenticate with their admin key properly |
 | 409 | A classification already exists for that site |

+### PUT `/sites`

+Bulk updates the classification for an array of sites.

+Returns a 200 OK response with the array of domains and the category assigned.